Built in 1966, by the Marinette Marine Corporation of Marinette, Wisconsin (hull #YTB-788) as the YTB-788 (Wapato) for the United States Navy.

 The date she was removed from service is unknown.
 She was struck from the Naval Register on April 25th, 1996.

 In 2002, the tug was acquired by the McAllister Towing and Transportation Company of New York, New York.
 Where she was renamed the Barbara McAllister.

-In 2005, she was repowered/reconfigured.
+In 2005, she was repowered and reconfigured.
 Originally powered by a single, ten cylinder, Fairbanks Morse diesel engine, rated at 2,000 horsepower.
-The tug was repowered with two, Caterpillar 3516B diesel engines, driving with two Schottel SRP 1012 "z drives."
-For a rated 4,000 horsepower.
+The tug was repowered with two, Caterpillar 3516B diesel engines, driving with two Schottel SRP 1012 z-drives for a rated 4,000 horsepower.

 In 2005, the tug was chartered to SeaBulk Towing Incorporated of Fort Lauderdale, Florida.
 Where she was renamed as the Osprey.